 An Evening at the Improv (1981–1996)

 The Improv is a comedy club franchise.
 Originally, it was a single venue founded in 1963 by Budd Friedman and located in the Hell's Kitchen neighborhood of New York City on West 44th near the southeast corner of 9th Ave.
-A second location was opened in 1974 at 8162 Melrose Avenue in the Fairfax District of Los Angeles, California (which immediately prior housed the Ash Grove, a legendary folk music venue).
+A second location was opened in 1974 at 8162 Melrose Avenue in the Fairfax District of Los Angeles, California.
 In 1979 Mark Lonow became a general partner and with Budd Friedman ran the Melrose club and oversaw the expansion of the single room as it became a successful chain.
 In 1982 the L.A.
 Improv became the original site for the A&E Network television series An Evening at the Improv, running from 1982 until 1996.